datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
 Do note that the order of the nesting matters.
 In our example, if you used the LEFT function first, it would incorrectly keep extra characters, such as periods or spaces.
-You need to ensure the functions are nested in a logical order.
+Take some time to think IN WHAT ORDER the functions should be nested.

 ---